-So, depending on how much you’ve squirrelled away and how much has been added by way of bonuses, you could end up worse off if you end up needing access to the cash early.
-Which does seems slightly harsh given the fact you’re likely to already be in a tight financial spot if you’re looking to withdraw cash from a Lisa early.
+So, depending on how much you’ve squirreled away and how much has been added by way of bonuses, you could end up worse off if you end up needing access to the cash early.
+Which does seem slightly harsh given the fact you’re likely to already be in a tight financial spot if you’re looking to withdraw cash from a Lisa early.

-Another point to be aware of is the fact you need to be buying your first home to avoid the 25% charge.
-So the Lisa is no good if you’ve already owned a home and you’re looking to buy again.
+Another point to be aware of is the fact that you need to be buying your first home to avoid the 25% charge.
+So, the Lisa is no good if you’ve already owned a home and you’re looking to buy again.

 Alternatively, you can keep saving until you reach 50-years-old, and then when you make it to 60 you can withdraw and spend your cash on whatever you want.

-If you’re planning to use a Lisa in place of a pension, it’s important to be aware of the fact the contributions made by your employer into a workplace pension are likely to be higher than those paid by the Government towards a Lisa.
-So it could be a good option for the self-employed or someone who has reached their limit with their pension contributions but wants to invest more.
+If you’re planning to use a Lisa in place of a pension, it’s important to be aware that the contributions made by your employer into a workplace pension are likely to be higher than those paid by the Government towards a Lisa.
+So, it could be a good option for the self-employed or someone who has reached their limit with their pension contributions but wants to invest more.